 Never mind swimming cold water, standing out on Christmas day in Ireland is cold enough.
 It’s a must to bring along plenty of warm clothing and you can never have enough.

 As aside from the clothing to wear when out of the water, what to wear going into the water is equally important.
-Swimmers don’t want to wear any type of clothing that becomes heavy when wet, like woolly jumper.
+Swimmers don’t want to wear any type of clothing that becomes heavy when wet, like a woolly jumper.
 Proper swimwear is usually the best choice on what to wear for the Christmas swim although some events do require participants to wear sponsored charity t-shirts and such.

 Doing the traditional Christmas swim

 Participating in the annual Christmas swim is extremely dangerous due to the risk of cold shock that can result in lethal shock responses and kill within a matter of minutes.
-Well organised events will have emergency services on standby for the swim but participants are usually advised to pour a handful of water down their back before jumping in and to get out of the water as quickly as possible.
+Well organized events will have emergency services on standby for the swim but participants are usually advised to pour a handful of water down their back before jumping in and to get out of the water as quickly as possible.

-The Christmas day swim is fun for all the family and with many Irish people making sure its part of their Irish Christmas celebrations every year.
+The Christmas day swim is fun for all the family and with many Irish people making sure it’s part of their Irish Christmas celebrations every year.